 The goal of this paper is to examine and compare the scalings of intrinsic rotation from individual devices in enhanced confinement regimes and to develop a global scaling with dimensionless variables, with an eye toward extrapolation to ITER and guiding a theoretical explanation.
-In the next section, observations of intrinsic rotation on various tokamaks are summarized, in Section 3, the results of dimensionless scalings are presented and in Section 4 the connection with theory is outlined.
+In the next section, observations of intrinsic rotation on various tokamaks are summarized, in Section III, the results of dimensionless scalings are presented and in Section IV the connection with theory is outlined.

-2. Summary of Instinsic Rotation Observations
+II.
+Summary of Instinsic Rotation Observations

-Co-current spontaneous rotation during H-mode operation was first observed in JET ICRF heated plasmas [16], where a strong correlation was found between the local angular momentum density and the ion pressure for low D{α} discharges (Fig. 10 of Ref.[16]).
-Intrinsic rotation velocities as high as 60 km/s were measured using passive x-ray spectroscopy.
-Spontaneous rotation in ICRF heated H-mode plasmas has been studied extensively in Alcator C-Mod [18,19,29,30,13,31], with velocities up to 130 km/s (thermal ion Mach number $M_i =$ 0.3) measured in discharges with no direct momentum input, also utilizing passive x-ray spectroscopy.
-The main C-Mod results are summarized as follows: the rotation during Hmode is in the co-current direction, changing direction, but remaining co-current when the current direction is reversed.
-The change in the rotation velocity between L- and H-mode increases with the change in the plasma stored energy during ICRF heating (Fig.1 of Ref.[19]) and decreases with the magnitude of the plasma current (Fig.2 of Ref.[29]); the time history of the rotation velocity tracks the time evolution of the plasma stored energy, W_p, and not the electron density or ion temperature independently.
-The intrinsic rotation is seen to propagate in from the plasma boundary following the H-mode transition, with a momentum confinement time similar to the energy confinement time [30,13], and highly anomalous compared to neoclassical theory.
+Co-current spontaneous rotation during H-mode operation was first observed in JET ICRF heated plasmas [17], where a strong correlation was found between the local angular momentum density and the ion pressure for low D{α} discharges (Fig. 10 of Ref.[17]).
+Intrinsic rotation velocities as high as 60 km/s (20 kRad/s) were measured using passive x-ray spectroscopy.
+Spontaneous rotation in ICRF heated H-mode plasmas has been studied extensively in Alcator C-Mod [19,20,31,32,13,33], with velocities up to 130 km/s (200 kRad/s, thermal ion Mach number $M_i = 0.3$) measured in discharges with no direct momentum input, also utilizing passive x-ray spectroscopy.
+The main C-Mod results are summarized as follows: the rotation during H-mode is in the co-current direction, changing direction, but remaining co-current when the current direction is reversed.
+The change in the rotation velocity between L- and H-mode increases with the change in the plasma stored energy during ICRF heating (Fig.1 of Ref.
+[20]) and decreases with the magnitude of the plasma current (Fig.2 of Ref.
+[31]); the time history of the rotation velocity tracks the time evolution of the plasma stored energy, W_p , and not the electron density or ion temperature independently.
+The intrinsic rotation is seen to propagate in from the plasma boundary following the H-mode transition, with a momentum confinement time similar to the energy confinement time [32,13], and highly anomalous compared to neo-classical theory.
 The rotation velocity profiles are flat in EDA H-mode and centrally peaked in ELM-free H-mode, implying the presence of an inward momentum pinch in the latter case.
-In Tore Supra, strong co-current toroidal rotation, with velocities reaching 80 km/s, has similarly been observed in ICRF heated enhanced confinement regimes [20-22], also using passive xray spectroscopy.
-A scaling similar to the C-Mod results, with the change in the rotation velocity increasing with the change in the stored energy normalized to the plasma current, has been observed (Fig.3 of Ref.[22]).
+In Tore Supra, strong co-current toroidal rotation, with velocities reaching 80 km/s (35 kRad/s), has similarly been observed in ICRF heated enhanced confinement regimes [21-23], also using passive x-ray spectroscopy.
+A scaling similar to the C-Mod results, with the change in the rotation velocity increasing with the change in the stored energy normalized to the plasma current, has been observed (Fig.3 of Ref.
+[23]).
 In this case the slope of a line through the data points is a little over a factor of two less than in C-Mod, and this presumably contains some machine size scaling information.
-The best correlation of the intrinsic rotation velocity in Tore Supra is with the ion pressure.
+The best correlation of the intrinsic rotation velocity in Tore Supra is with the ion pressure [21].